TASEmulators/BizHawk/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-[//]: # "This issue description supports Markdown syntax (this is what comments look like).
+[//]: # "This description supports Markdown syntax.
 There's a cheatsheet here: https://guides.github.com/features/mastering-markdown/"
-[//]: # "You can leave these comments here or delete them.
-Also, please remember to search for similar issues before writing anything, including in closed issues!"
+[//]: # "These lines are comments, for letting you know what you should be writing.
+You can delete them or leave them in."
+[//]: # "Also, please don't waste your time writing until you've checked for similar Issues.
+Remember to check closed Issues too!"
 [//]: # "One more thing: if you're on Linux, please comment on #1430 instead of opening an issue so we don't annoy the other devs."

 ### Summary